Skip to main content

 Gateway to authoritative scientific information funded by the US government.
 Search across 13 Federal agencies and 2200 websites.

-Developed by the U.S. Department of Energy, provides access to energy-related R&D results from the 1940s to today.
+Formerly SciTech Connect.
+Developed by the U.S. Department of Energy, Office of Scientific and Technical Information.
+Provides access to energy-related R&D results from the 1940s to today.
 Incorporates Information Bridget and Energy Citations Database from the DOE.
 Covers many science subjects.

 Produced by The National Library of Medicine, Toxicology Data Network is a group of databases that covers areas of toxicology including chemicals and drugs, environmental health, risk assessment and regulation, occupational safety and health, diseases and the environment, and poisoning.

 News dispatches of the Washington, D.C., Bureau of the Associated Press spanning 1915-1930 and consisting of 375 volumes (387,082 images), housed in 254 boxes, the contents of which provide an unbroken chronology of world and national events as reported by the news agency.